Norway Travel Blog 2024 - Plan Your Trip With Useful Itineraries, Tips, Costs, Hikes, Waterfalls and More!

 Food And Drink Recommendations In Norway

 Now Norway is not known for their foods, but there is still some traditional food you need to try!
-Norway's culinary scene is rich with unique flavors and dishes that reflect its cultural heritage and natural resources such as fish.
+Norway's culinary scene is rich with unique flavours and dishes that reflect its cultural heritage and natural resources such as fish.

 When in Norway, don't miss the chance to try some authentic local delicacies.
 Start with classics like lutefisk (dried fish soaked in lye), rakfisk (fermented trout), and fårikål (lamb stew with cabbage).
 We were also told to try Brunost or brown cheese, which is a sweet cheese often eaten for breakfast.
 It is an acquired taste and we think it tasted like Marmite.
 When trying Brunost a little goes a long way!